 It is important that cadets are picked up on-time after cadet activities.
 Squadron staff have other responsibilities outside of cadets that must be met.
-We request that all parents attend closing parade at the end of the training nights to pick up their cadet and receive the important information contained in the announcements that are made.
+We request that all parents attend closing parade at the end of the training nights (not available at this time.
+Please refer to weekly COs Update emails) to pick up their cadet and receive the important information contained in the announcements that are made.

 Partaking in these activities is a mandatory component of the cadet training program and every cadet is expected to be involved.
 The strong community relationships built by 741 Elgin cadets has brought many benefits to the Squadron over the years.
 Community service hours are also taken into consideration when cadets are applying for Air Cadet League awards, scholarships and senior promotions.

 The Annual Ceremonial Review is a mandatory part of the cadet program and must be attended by all cadets.
 The date for this year’s ACR is Wednesday May 25, 2022 so please mark this on your calendars now.
 More information about how to view this event will follow.